 I have mentored students who are keen to become writers, and those who are simply keen to improve their writing skills or who need support in their writing for undergraduate or postgraduate degrees.
 Teaching has become something I hugely enjoy - my students come from all sorts of backgrounds, and it is always thrilling to see the work of new writers, to support them and to aid those who struggle with writing and who feel their difficulties with it gets in the way with their achieving their potential.

 As well as my writing experience, I also have worked as an editor for publications including The Observer New Review and Flux Magazine.
 As an editor, I have worked within not only arts writing, but also food and lifestyle.
 I also proofread and edit essays for art catalogues and often help artists and students with proposals, portfolios and bio/blurb writing on websites, and CVs.

 Availability: I tutor a few students around working as a freelance writer and journalist, so my free time varies week-to-week.
 I can be flexible, however.
-The only times I am definitely not available during the week are mornings.

 For proofreading, I am happy to work to a tight deadline and can often return proofread documents within 24 or 48 hours, depending on the length.
 If something is needed more urgently, this can be negotiated.
 I usually do this remotely, and communicate with the student over email.
 However, I`m always happy to meet to discuss the work, too.

 I`m available as a developmental editor, also.
 I am always honoured and excited to read though and advise on work by any budding writer, and am available to help writing query letters to publishers.